Dan Gattis: Personal life and Occupation

 Dan Gattis is a 6th generation Texan, born in Austin, Texas, to a long time Williamson County farming and ranching family.
 His mother is a retired public school teacher, and his Father, Dan A. Gattis is a former high school agricultural teacher, former General Manager (President/CEO) of the Houston Livestock Show & Rodeo and the former County Judge of the Williamson County Commissioners Court.

-Dan lives in Jonah, Texas (outside of Georgetown, Texas) with his wife Shana, and three children.
+Gattis lives in Jonah, Texas (outside of Georgetown, Texas) with his wife Shana, and three children.

 Dan is a founder of the Gattis Law Firm, PC, where he predominately practices in the field of representing landowners in eminent domain and condemnation matters and also manages his and his family's farming and ranching operations.
 Dan is a member of the National Trial Lawyers Top 100 and the Million Dollar Advocates Forum.
-Previously, he worked as a prosecutor for the Williamson County Attorney’s Office and the Williamson County District Attorney’s Office.
+Previously, he worked as a prosecutor for the Williamson County Attorney's Office and the Williamson County District Attorney's Office.

 Education

 Dan Gattis attended Friendswood High School, in Friendswood, Texas.
 He went on to graduate from Texas A&M University in 1990.
 Here, he was a member of the Corps of Cadets, the Ross Volunteer Company and as Class of 1990 President.
-Dan obtained his J.D. degree at South Texas College of Law in 1993.
+Gattis obtained his J.D. degree at South Texas College of Law in 1993.